-- Effect on Bones –
+Effect of Hyperparathyroidism on Bones

 Increasing levels of parathyroid hormone, cause excessive destruction of the skeleton.
 This makes the bones brittle and easily breakable.

-- Effect on Kidneys
+Effect of Hyperparathyroidism on Kidneys

 Increase in the levels of Calcium in blood causes more amount of calcium to be reabsorbed by the kidneys and therefore the patient is more prone to have kidney stones.

-- Effect on Abdomen –
+Effect of Hyperparathyroidism on Abdomen –

 - Calcium causes increased production of a hormone in stomach called the Gastrin.
 This hormone produces large amounts of acid which can produce ulcers in stomach.